cpeditor/cpeditor.github.io/content/docs/preferences/code-edit/_index.ru.md

 The width (number of characters) of an indent.
 It is used when displaying the tab characters.
 It is also used in [Auto Indent](#auto-indent) and [Replace tabs by spaces](#replace-tabs-by-spaces).

+### Cursor Width

+The width of the text cursor in pixels.
+The default value is 1.

 ### Auto Indent

 1. When you start a new line, the new line will have the same indent (i.e. white spaces at the beginning of the line) as the old line.